algorithmica-org/en/eytzinger.md

 * **Cache line** is the unit of data transfer between CPU and main memory.
 The cache line of your PC is most likely 64 bytes, meaning that the main memory is divided into blocks of 64 bytes, and whenever you request a byte, you are also fetching its cache line neighbours regardless whether your want it or not. *Fetching a cache line is like grabbing a 6-pack.*

 * **Eviction policy** is the method for deciding which data to retain in the cache.
 In CPUs, it is controlled by hardware, not software.
-For simplicity, programmer can assume that **least recently used (LRU)** policy is used, which just evicts the item that hasn't been used for the longest amount of time. *This is like prefering beer with later expiration dates.*
+For simplicity, programmer can assume that **least recently used (LRU)** policy is used, which just evicts the item that hasn't been used for the longest amount of time. *This is like preferring beer with later expiration dates.*

 * **Bandwidth** is the rate at which data can be read or stored.
 For the purpose of designing algorithms, a more important characteristic is the **bandwidth-latency product** which basically tells how many cache lines you can request while waiting for the first one without queueing up.
 It is around 5 or more on most systems. *This is like having friends whom you can send for beers asynchronously.*